Inclusive language: Disability

 Avoid terms that reflect misconceptions/stigma around disability

-Often, people use conditions or symptoms as metaphorical (or hyperbolic) descriptions of non-disabled and neurotypical people, behaviors, or situations.
+Often, people use conditions or symptoms as metaphorical or hyperbolic descriptions of non-disabled people, behaviors, or situations.
 Particularly common examples are the words crazy and insane; these words are frequently used to describe things considered to be nonsensical, unexpected, or outrageous.
-Another example is when people say they are OCD about something, or something will trigger their OCD, when really they mean they are fussy or perfectionistic.
+Another example is when people say they are OCD about something, or something will trigger their OCD, when they mean that they are fussy or perfectionistic.

-When you use words like these inappropriately, it can minimize or trivialize the experiences of people who have a particular condition or symptom.
+When you use such phrases inappropriately, it can minimize or trivialize the experiences of people who have a particular condition or symptom.
 Take care to avoid using specific, sensitive terms in a way that ignores their true meaning.

 Learn more

-You can find out more about inclusive language for disability and neurodiversity with these resources:
+You can find out more about inclusive language for disability with these resources:

 - Disability (World Health Organization)